sighupio/fury-getting-started/fury-on-talos/README.md

 /talos-default-worker-1   worker         10.5.0.3   4.00   4.3 GB   -
 ```

-2. By default `talosctl` will add a new context to your kubeconfig.
+2. By default `talosctl` will add a new context to your current kubeconfig.
 For simplicity, let's export the kubeconfig to a file in the `infrastructure` folder:

 ```bash
 talosctl --nodes 10.5.0.2 kubeconfig infrastructure/
 ```

-> Make sure to use the master's IP as the --nodes flag value in the previous command
+>⚠️ Make sure to use the master's IP as the --nodes flag value in the previous command

 3. Run the `fury-getting-started` docker image: